iliyan-kostov9/aws-python-cdk-code-example/README.md

 app.synth()
 ```

-alright now let's synthetize our AWS Cloudformation template by running:
+alright now let's synthesize our AWS Cloudformation template by running:

 **Note**: Ensure that in the terminal you are located on the root of the project, since the CDK Toolkit (e.g CLI) will try to fetch all of the configuration files in that directory structure order.